What Should My Child Expect from Private Piano Lessons? A Guide to the First Three Months

 Average lesson rating

-Over time, your child will become confident identifying notes for both hands, across all registers.
-A mix of hands-on practice, listening, and theory will help them grow into well-rounded musicians ready for more advanced pieces.
+Over time, your child will grow confident reading notes for both hands across the full keyboard.
+With practice, listening, and simple theory, they’ll become well rounded musicians ready for more advanced pieces.

 Listening to different tones

-In private piano lessons, one of the most valuable skills your child will develop is learning how to hear and recognize different notes.
-It’s not just about pressing the right keys—it’s also about understanding how each note sounds.
-The teacher will help them hear the difference between low, resonant bass notes and high, delicate treble notes.
+In private piano lessons, your child will learn to hear and recognize different notes, not just press the right keys.
+Their teacher will help them notice the difference between low, resonant bass notes and high, delicate treble notes.
+As they play across the keyboard, your child will practice listening closely to how each sound changes.
+With time, they’ll grow more confident recognizing pitch, tone, and dynamics.

 Combining listening skills and music theory